torryatco/Basilica/readme.md

 }
 ```

+Note:

+- we have two flex children, the `<ul>` and the lone `<p>` tag.
-Note the margin-right property on the paragraph and the effect it has on the positioning on the navigation links.
+- the margin-right property on the paragraph and the effect it has on the positioning on the navigation links.

 Remove it and add `justify-content` to the flex parent: